kubernetes/minikube/site/content/en/docs/tutorials/setup_minikube_in_github_actions.md

       uses: medyagh/setup-minikube@master
 ```

-for more information checkout github actions marketplace :[setup-minikube](https://github.com/marketplace/actions/setup-minikube).
+for more information see github actions marketplace [setup-minikube]( https://github.com/marketplace/actions/setup-minikube).

 ## Example: build image & deploy to minikube on each PR

 Requirements:

 - a valid Dockerfile
-- a valid deployment.yaml to deploy image to kubernetes (make sure image pull policy is set to never see [bellow](/#deployment.yaml used in the example) for example)
+- a valid [deployment.yaml](/#example deployment yaml) to deploy image to kubernetes
+- in your deployment.yaml make sure the is set to `imagePullPolicy: Never`

 Steps: